Installing SingularityCE

 overlay.

-When SingularityCE is run using the fakeroot option it creates a user namespace for the container, and UIDs / GIDs in that user namespace are mapped to different host UID / GIDs.
+When SingularityCE is run using the fakeroot option, or in OCI-Mode, it creates a user namespace for the container, and UIDs / GIDs in that user namespace are mapped to different host UID / GIDs.

 Most local filesystems (ext4/xfs etc.) support this uid/gid mapping in a user namespace.